-- 10.-(1) There shall be charged and paid:- - (a) on every Forces letter a rate of postage of two and a half pence; - (b) on every air letter a rate of postage of sixpence; - (c) on every air mail packet (other than a Forces letter or an air letter) a rate of postage of two shillings and sixpence for each half ounce or fractional part of a half ounce in weight:
+- 10.-(1) There shall be charged and paid:- - (a) on every air letter a rate of postage of sixpence; - (b) on every air mail packet (other than an air letter) a rate of postage of two shillings and sixpence for each half ounce or fractional part of a half ounce in weight:

-Provided that without prejudice to his general power of remission under regulation fortyeight the Postmaster-General may from time to time remit any part of the said rate of postage on any class or classes of air mail packet (other than a Forces letter or an air letter) addressed to any specified country or place, and may at any time terminate any such remission.
+Provided that without prejudice to his general power of remission under regulation forty-five the Postmaster-General may from time to time remit any part of the said rate of postage on any class or classes of air mail packet (other than an air letter) addressed to any specified country or place, and may at any time terminate any such remission.

-(2) When the Postmaster-General remits a part of the said rate of postage or terminates any such remission under this regulation, he shall publish in the London, Edinburgh and Belfast Gazettes the amount of postage payable on air mail packets to which such remission or termination of a remission relates, and in any proceeding relating to the postage payable in respect of any such air mail packet the production of a copy of the Gazette stating the amount in question shall be conclusive evidence that such amount is the postage for the time being payable as aforesaid.
+(2) When the Postmaster-General remits a part of the said rate of postage or terminates any such remission under this regulation, he shall publish in such manner as he may consider expedient the amount of postage payable on air mail packets to which such remission or termination of a remission relates.